DataDog/dd-trace-js/MIGRATING.md

 next.
 If you are having any issues related to migrating, please feel free to open an issue or contact our [support](https://www.datadoghq.com/support/) team.

+## 3.0 to 4.0

+### Node 14 is no longer supported

+Node.js 14 has reached EOL in April 2023 and is no longer supported.
+Generally speaking, we highly recommend always keeping Node.js up to date regardless of our support policy.

+### The `orphanable` option was removed

+This option was only useful internally for a single integration that has since been removed.
+It was never useful for manual instrumentation since all that is needed to orphan a span on creation is to use `tracer.trace('web.request', { childOf: null })`.

+### Support for `jest-jasmine2` has been removed

+The default runner for Jest was changed to `jest-circus` around 2 years ago and is no longer supported by our Jest integration for CI Visibility.
+We recommend upgrading to `jest-circus` to anyone still using `jest-jasmine2`.

+### Support for older Next.js versions was removed

+We now support only Next.js 10.2 and up.

+### W3C headers are now prioritized over Datadog headers

+As we move towards open standards, we have decided to prioritize W3C Trace Context headers over our own vendor-specific headers for context propagation across services.
+For most applications this shouldn't change anything and distributed tracing should continue to work seamlessly.

+In some rare cases it's possible that some of the services involved in a trace are not instrumented by Datadog at all which can cause spans within the trace to become disconnected.
+While the data would still be available in the UI, the relationship between spans would no longer be visible.
+This can be addressed by restoring the previous behaviour using `DD_TRACE_PROPAGATION_STYLE='datadog,tracecontext'`.

 ## 2.0 to 3.0

 ### Node 12 is no longer supported